Jesus College, Cambridge

 Jesus College is a constituent college of the University of Cambridge.
-The college's full name is The College of the Blessed Virgin Mary, Saint John the Evangelist and the glorious Virgin Saint Radegund, near Cambridge.
-Its common name comes from the name of its chapel, Jesus Chapel.

 Jesus College was established in 1496 on the site of the twelfth-century Benedictine nunnery of St Mary and St Radegund by John Alcock, then Bishop of Ely.
 The cockerel is the symbol of Jesus College, after the surname of its founder.
-For the 300 years from 1560 to 1860, Jesus College was primarily a training college for Church of England clergy.
+From 1560 to 1860, Jesus College was primarily a training college for Church of England clergy.

-Jesus College has assets of approximately £344m making it Cambridge's fourth-wealthiest college.
-The college is known for its particularly expansive grounds which include its sporting fields and for its close proximity to its boathouse.

-Three members of Jesus College have received a Nobel Prize.
+Jesus College has assets of approximately £375m making it Cambridge's seventh-wealthiest college.
+The college is known for its particularly expansive grounds which include its sporting fields and for its proximity to its boathouse.
+Three members of Jesus College have each received a Nobel Prize.
 Two fellows of the college have been appointed to the International Court of Justice.

 Sonita Alleyne was elected master of Jesus College in 2019, 40 years after the college began admitting women as students.
 She is also the first black leader of an Oxbridge college.

 History

-When founded in 1496, the College consisted of buildings taken over from the Nunnery of St Mary and St Radegund, which was founded at the beginning of the 12th century; the chapel is the oldest university building in Cambridge still in use and predates the foundation of the college by 350 years, the University by half a century.
+When founded in 1496, the college consisted of buildings taken over from the Nunnery of St Mary and St Radegund, which was founded at the beginning of the 12th century.
+The chapel is the oldest university building in Cambridge still in use and predates the foundation of the college by 350 years; it also predates the university by half a century.

 The Benedictine Convent, upon dissolution, included the chapel and the cloister attached to it; the nuns' refectory, which became the college hall; and the former lodging of the prioress, which became the Master's Lodge.
 This set of buildings remains the core of the college to this day and this accounts for its distinctly monastic architectural style, which sets it apart from other Cambridge colleges.
 A library was soon added, and the chapel was considerably modified and reduced in scale by Alcock.
 At its foundation, the college had a master, six fellows and six scholars.